peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 : The content consists of an unrestricted sequence of octets.

 framed:
 : The content consists of a series of frames or packets without internal framing or alignment indicators.
-Additional out- of-band information is needed to interpret the data properly, including but not necessarily limited to knowledge of the boundaries between successive frames and knowledge of the transport mechanism.
-Note that media types of this sort cannot simply be stored in a file or transported as a simple stream of octets; therefore, such media types are unsuitable for use in many traditional protocols.
+Additional out-of-band information is needed to interpret the data properly, including but not limited to knowledge of the boundaries between successive frames and knowledge of the transport mechanism.
+Note that media types of this sort cannot be stored in a file or transported as a stream of octets without further context; therefore, such media types are thus unsuitable for use in many traditional protocols.
 A commonly used transport with framed encoding is the Real-time Transport Protocol, RTP.
 Additional rules for framed encodings defined for transport using RTP are given in {{!RFC4855}}.

 Additional restrictions on 7bit and 8bit text are given in {{Section 4.1.1 of !RFC2046}}.